Azure Verified Modules

 ID: SNFR24 - Category: Testing - Testing Child, Extension & Interface Resources

-Module owners MUST test that child, extension and interface resources, that are supported by their modules, are tested in E2E tests as per SNFR2 to ensure they deploy and are configured correctly.
+Module owners MUST test that child and extension resources and those Bicep or Terreform interface resources that are supported by their modules, are validated in E2E tests as per SNFR2 to ensure they deploy and are configured correctly.

 These MAY be tested in a separate E2E test and DO NOT have to be tested in each E2E test.